-A woman will only get pregnant if she as sex without birth control on the day she ovulates (releases an egg).
+A woman will only get pregnant if she has sex without birth control on the day she ovulates (releases an egg).

 Myth.
 Sperm can live in the woman’s body for several days after sex so simply avoiding the day you ovulate will not keep you from getting pregnant.
 To identify the days that you are less likely to get pregnant, it is important to learn about your menstrual cycle.

-If a woman has never been pregnant, it meas that she is less likely to get pregnant.
+If a woman has never been pregnant, it means that she is less likely to get pregnant.

 Myth.
-Your chance of getting pregnant are the same whether or not you have ever been pregnant.
+Your chance of getting pregnant is the same whether or not you have ever been pregnant.